availabs/avail-datamanager-controller/src/data_types/nysdot/nysdot_structures/dt-nysdot_structures_bridges/derived_data/nys_bridge_conditions/documentation/nysdot_bridges_in_poor_condition.md

 ### nysdot\_crossed

-Description of the feature that the bridge crosses.
+> ITEM: Description – or – Route Number and Reference Marker
+>
+> This item is used as the general description of the Feature Crossed.
+It is
+> used to populate the Inspection Report and all other locations that refer to
+> the “Feature Crossed” name as well as the SUBSETS table “Crossed” field.

 ### nysdot\_longitude